gcallah/BookReviews/salter.md

 humane *economy*.
 Thus, Salter concludes, these are two complementary research programs that should be united.

+Where can the minimum wage be set so that it is correct for a parent supporting several children, one member of a couple going back to work part time while the other is working full-time, a single person living on their own, a teenager living at home with his parents, and someone with some other means of support who is trying to get going in some highly desirable line of work. (for instance, a band starting out may be willing to play a good location for free, in order to gain fans, but that rate of pay is certainly below any possible minimum wage.)
+Belloc, Chesterton and Röpke would all agree that, better than trying to artificially prop up the wage of a proletarian worker, let's de-proletarianize him.
+(And, by the way, so would Marx and Engels, who disdained things like minimum wage legislation.)

+The economic incidence of a tax

+Our workers really "paid their marginal product"?
+When it comes to individual brokers, the idea is preposterous: I have worked with many companies I'm not a single one of them ever had any idea what the "marginal product" of any individual worker was.
+When it comes to different categories of work, or as a whole, it would be true that they would get paid their marginal product in Mises "imaginary construction of the evenly rotating economy": but Mises was quite clear that this is an *imaginary* construction.
+So even setting aside, political interventions and power dynamics, there is still room for Chesterton's‘s argument to have validity.

 As someone who has repeatedly committed the venial sin of reviewing academic books, I find too many academic writers seem to believe that the best way of showing one's intelligence is to write obscurely.
 Salter does not suffer from that
 illusion: his writing is always pellucid.
 A minor quibble: Salter does employ the contemporary, nearly instinctual habit